 Dadu, Children’s Museum of Qatar

 Every child deserves the opportunity to develop and fulfil their individual potential.
-Dadu, Children’s Museum of Qatar provides cutting-edge child developmental surroundings and resources to help children and their families thrive.
+Dadu, Children’s Museum of Qatar provides cutting-edge child development surroundings and resources to help children and their families thrive.

 Behind the Name

 Dadu means "play" in Arabic.
-The word is associated with other words like Dada, or "fun," and Dwady, which refers both to swings and to the footmarks left behind from swinging and other the marks of play that children leave behind in their environments.
+The word is associated with other words like dada, or fun, and dwady, which refers both to swings and to the footmarks left behind from swinging and other marks of play that children leave behind in their environments.
 Carvings on stones offer some of the oldest proof of the fact that play is a natural instinct in children and has always been an essential part of childhood.

 We at Dadu invite children to leave their mark while playing and look forward to being part of children’s journey in learning through play.

 Under development by Qatar Museums, Dadu will strive to enrich the lives of our children and their families by providing an unparalleled space for learning through open-ended play, exploration and experimentation.

 A variety of stimulating, interactive and accessible indoor and outdoor experiences will offer families opportunities to play and learn together.
 Families are the threads of our community’s fabric – the tighter our weave, the stronger we are.

 Although our doors are not yet open, we are already engaging our community in Qatar, from family events with our allied organisations to Museums in Residence programmes in schools around Doha.